bugzbit/bugzbit.github.io/_posts/2020-05-17-photographers--things-to-do-when-you-are-stuck-at-home.md

 **3\. \*\*Organise your Gear \*\***

 &nbsp;We have countless gears from doing years and years of photography.
 Some of it we never use.
-Think of old lenses, old bodies, tripods, etc. Spend some time to sort everything and see what you can give away or sell.
+Think of old lenses, old bodies, tripods, etc. Spend some time to sort everything and see what you can give away or sell

 4\. **Find a inspiration\!**